-Category Algorithm Description Key Agreement EC DH Non-compliant (untested) DH scheme using elliptic curve, supporting all NIST defined B, K and P curves.
+Category Algorithm Description Key Agreement EC DH Non-compliant (untested) DH scheme using elliptic curve, supporting all NIST defined B, K and P curves except sizes 163 and 192.
 Key agreement is a service provided for calling process use, but is not used to establish keys into the Module.
 Key Encryption, Decryption RSA The RSA algorithm may be used by the calling application for encryption or decryption of keys.
 No claim is made for SP 800-56B compliance, and no CSPs are established into or exported out of the module using these services.